News / Understanding Follicle Development: What Your U...

 5-10mm: Transition phase.
 Female is beginning to develop but isn't ready for pairing.
 Some breeders start introducing males at 8-10mm to stimulate continued development.

 20-30mm: Active development.
-At 20mm, World of Ball Pythons considers a female to have "high probability of breeding."
+At 20mm, a female has high probability of breeding.
 Reabsorption after this point is rare but possible.

 30-40mm: Pre-ovulatory.
 The female is approaching ovulation.
 Increase pairing frequency.
 This is your final window for successful fertilization.